 The Maturdis say anything that can be decisively proven that is mass transmitted.
 Not something that only a few people know anything about.

 Please note every misguided group will claim kufr disbelief can be done easily and every correct group will say that it cannot be done unless there is no other possible positive interpretation.
 Also know many people are unaware about their belief so are liable to commit major wrong actions without know it.
 Each group have 'matters' which cause disbelief but that is not true outside that group.
 We need to look at the tradition as a whole and not in isolation.
 Anyone who follows one scholar in isolation will be misguided.

 After some reflection we would like to make our last point and this is aimed at some individuals.
-It is really quite shocking and it's disgusting to witness.
+It is really quite shocking and disgusting to witness.
 Some people read statements of scholars or other people and then call them disbelievers.
 After such an act they then demand other people to call the scholar or person a disbeliver, if they do not follow them then they say, "He is a kafir and if you don't say he is a kafir that makes you a kafir!"
 Statements of disbelief can not be used as evidence to someones disbelief; this has been stated by the scholars of Islamic belief.
 Disbelief is that statement where there is no possibility of it meaning anything other than disbelief.
 Transmission of a statement of disbelief is not disbelief!
 So if someone transmitted a statement of disbelief from someone that does not make them a disbeliever nor does it make you a disbeliever, if you not call them a disbeliever!